kube-burner/kube-burner/README.md

 curl -Ls https://raw.githubusercontent.com/kube-burner/kube-burner/hack/install.sh | sh
 ```

+> [!NOTE]
+> Default installation path is `${HOME}/.local/bin/`, you can change it by setting `INSTALL_DIR` environment variable
+> before running the script

+## Downloading Kube-burner

+In case you want to start tinkering with Kube-burner now:

+- You can find the binaries in the [releases section of the repository](https://github.com/kube-burner/kube-burner/releases).
+- There's also a container image available at [quay](https://quay.io/repository/kube-burner/kube-burner?tab=tags).

+### Example configs

-Example configuration files can be found at the [examples directory](./examples).
+Example configuration files can be found at the [examples directory](./examples/workloads).

-### Container image

-There's also a container image available at [quay](https://quay.io/repository/kube-burner/kube-burner?tab=tags).

 ## Building from Source